rodrigofragadf/lovelace-cards/tiles-card/README.md

 ```

 ## Setup
 The card supports two configuration modes, legacy mode and default mode.
 In legacy mode you can use your tiles settings from `customize:` to use in lovelace tiles card.
-To do this, simply copy the contents of `config:` to your new config in `ui-lovelace.yaml` by changing the` config: `attribute to` legancy_config: `.
+To do this, simply copy the contents of `config:` to your new config in `ui-lovelace.yaml` by changing the` config: `attribute to` legacy_config: `.
 See the example:

 ```yaml
 homeassistant: